 Telehealth technologies can help improve access to quality health care.
 They have been critical during the COVID-19 pandemic, especially in remote areas, settings that lack sufficient health care services, and in the provision of specialty behavioral health care.
-HRSA's Federal Office of Rural Health Policy's Definition of Telemedicine is "the use of electronic communication and information technologies to provide or support clinical care at a distance."
-Included in this definition are patient counseling and case management.
-The term "telemedicine" also includes clinical activities such as mHealth, telehomecare, remote monitoring, e-health, and tele-ICUs.
+HRSA's Federal Office for the Advancement of Telehealth defines telehealth as "the use of electronic information and telecommunication technologies to support long-distance clinical health care, patient and professional health-related education, health administration, and public health."
+This definition includes patient counseling and case management.
+The term "telehealth" also includes clinical activities such as mHealth, telehomecare, remote monitoring, e-health, and tele-ICUs.